Felix Romuliana (Gamzigrad)

 Felix Romuliana (Gamzigrad) today

-One more place to where to find Roman traces in Serbia is UNESCO protected Roman complex named Felix Romuliana (Gamzigrad) in ancient city Romuliana.
-Named by founder of Emperor Caius Valerius Galerius Maximianus, in the late 3rd and early 4th century, and destroyed in 7 century by invading Slavs.
+Another place where to find Roman traces in Serbia is UNESCO protected Roman complex named Felix Romuliana (Gamzigrad).
+Furthermore it represents residency of Emperor Galerius.
+In ancient city Romuliana.
+Named by founder of Emperor Caius Valerius Galerius Maximianus, in the late 3rd and early 4th century.
+And finally destroyed probably in 7th century.
+Invading Slavs probably destroyed it.
 In 1983. there was found inscription Felix Romuliana, which means Happy Romuliana.
-It was known as Felix Romuliana, named after the Emperor’s mother Romula.
+Especially relevant it was known as Felix Romuliana.
+And probably named after the Emperor’s mother Romula.
+The main area covers 40000 square meters.
+In conclusion, Felix Romuliana is a popular tourist stop.
+Most of all, on the Roman Emperors trail which links the birthplaces of over 17 Roman Emperors born on the territory of modern Serbia.

 History of Felix Romuliana (Gamzigrad)